apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 ```

 <div class="alert alert-info"><strong>Metadata Location</strong><p>
-The metadata location in the registration record above simply needs to be specified as <code>redis://</code> to signal to CAS that
+The metadata location in the registration record above needs to be specified as <code>redis://</code> to signal to CAS that
 SAML metadata for registered service provider must be fetched from Redis data sources defined in CAS configuration.
 </p></div>